isabella232/experience-manager-core-components.it-IT/guidelines.md

 ### Utilizzo del giorno, AEM, CQ, CRX

-Per la prima volta in un articolo, il nome del prodotto deve essere sempre denominato **Adobe Experience Manager** e può quindi essere denominato **AEM**.
+The product should always be referred to by its full name **Adobe Experience Manager** for the first time in an article and can thereafter be referred to as **AEM**.

 Day, Day Software, CQ e CRX non devono essere utilizzati, ad eccezione dei casi in cui sono inevitabili, ad esempio nei nomi di classe o nella cronologia di AEM.